-In 2017, Portland Cider Company began to make the leap from a small and local start-up brand to being a full-fledged regional cider brand for the Northwest.
-Their focus had clearly shifted from growing the brand to truly owning the brand and trying to expand their image for the future growth of the company.
+In 2017, Portland Cider Company began to leap a small and local start-up brand to being a full-fledged regional cider brand for the Northwest.
+Their focus had shifted from growing the brand to truly owning the brand and trying to expand their image for the future growth of the company.

 Being that Portland Cider makes some of my favorite ciders, the brand shift was noticeable and exciting.
 To further the excitement, I decided to take on the task of reimaging their old and out-of-touch original site, into something fresh and new that helped better represent the brand as a whole moving forward.